maizzle/maizzle.com/content/docs/components.md

 # Components

-**👋 New syntax**

-You are viewing the documentation for the new Components syntax introduced in `v4.4.0`.
-Not ready to switch yet?
-See the [legacy Components docs](https://v43x.maizzle.com/docs/components).

----

 Components help you organize blocks of markup into files that can be referenced throughout your project with simple, declarative syntax.

 ## Create